Diversity, Equity & Inclusion and Anti-Racism at DBMI

 Department Efforts Towards Diversity, Equity & Inclusion, and Anti-Racism

-• DBMI includes concepts of ethics, fairness, and justice in DBMI core courses such as Research Methods, Symbolic Methods, and Computational Methods.
+• DBMI includes concepts of ethics, fairness, and justice in DBMI core courses such as Research Methods, Symbolic Methods, and Computational Methods: Machine Learning For Healthcare.
 Domain courses like “BINF G4008 Special Topics: Ethics and Fairness in Digital Health” have these concepts as a focus.

 • DBMI introduced a series of talks entitled “DBMI Special Seminar Series: Toward Diversity, Equity, and Inclusion in Informatics, Health Care, and Society” during the 2020-21 academic year.
 These focus on informatics research topics related to diversity, equity, and inclusion and are part of the weekly DBMI Seminar.